 Work to Date...

 The Friends of Nantasket Beach organized during the COVID-19 pandemic with multiple Zoom calls and virtual meetings.
 We hosted several public virtual meetings for community input and ideas in order to develop the goals and mission.
 We also successfully applied for 501c3 tax exempt status and organized a membership drive.
-In 2021, we successfully obtained funding from the Save The Harbor/Save The Bay and DCR Better Beaches Fund to launch our inaugural photography exhibit event and to market the organization across the South Shore.
+In 2021 and 2020, we successfully obtained funding from the Save The Harbor/Save The Bay and DCR Better Beaches Fund to host different free beach events and to market the organization across the South Shore.
 Additionally, we have conducted several meetings with locally elected leaders as well as DCR staff.
 We intend to build off a strong working relationship with DCR staff to supplement their work with information about beach activities and maintenance, as well as identifying key projects for improvments to the beach which can be done through the DCR's matching fund program and other revenue stream.
 Ultimately, by building a strong constituency of Friends of Nantasket Beach through a broad and deep membership, we feel that we can make continue to improve the great Nantasket Beach Reservation!

 Become a member today!